learn-co-curriculum/dsc-effect-sizes/README.md

-The sample mean is close to the population mean, but not exact, as expected.
+The sample mean is close to the population mean, but not exactly the same, as expected.

-Let's perform above calculation for female heights to calculate mean and sd of random samples from `female_height` `rv` object**
+Now, perform above calculation for female heights to calculate mean and sd of random samples from `female_height` `rv` object**

 ```python